Great stocks to buy for value

 The 2010s were dominated by growth stocks, and when 2020 rolled around, many investors felt that it was time for value stocks to take the lead.
-Theoretically, a bear market would be the perfect time for value stocks to outperform growth, but year to date, many value names have underperformed their growth-minded peers; cheaply priced energy companies, in particular, continued getting cheaper as oil prices fell, with most sectors affected by the pandemic.
+Theoretically, a bear market would be the perfect time for value stocks to outperform growth, but year to date, many value names have continued to underperform their growth-minded peers; cheaply priced energy companies, in particular, kept getting cheaper as oil prices fell alongside plummeting demand amid the pandemic.
+But energy isn’t the only sector with attractively priced stocks.
 For the prudent, patient investor, a number of solid value names look quite cheap at today’s low prices.
 Here are seven of the best value stocks to buy in 2020.

 CVS Health Corp.
 (CVS)

 CVS is an essential part of the U.S. economy in the era of a health crisis.
 Not only will people need to keep getting their prescriptions throughout this period of social isolation and sheltering in place, but when a suitable vaccine is developed — and recent data from Pfizer’s (PFE) vaccine candidate indicates that day may nearly be here — its MinuteClinic locations will serve a vital role in immunizing the country.
 In its efforts to encourage health safety practices and have a strong presence in the fight against the pandemic, CVS recently launched an initiative called “Time for Care” in July, focused on reducing the spread of the virus.
 The retail health care company, which trades for 10.8 times earnings and pays a 3.1% dividend, might be undervalued and could pose a potential buying opportunity.